epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

 configuration](https://github.com/epimorphics/elda/elda-standalone/src/main/webapp/specs/hello-world.ttl)
-provides an API for viewing the contents of this dataset through simple web URLs. `http://localhost:8080/standalone/hello/games` lists the first page of board games that are in the example data: the different games appear as entries in the **Search Results** section on the left.
+provides an API for viewing the contents of this dataset through simple web URLs. `http://localhost:8080/standalone/hello/games` lists the first page of board games that are in the example data.

 By default, the list is presented in HTML format, which is nice for people to read, but not so good for programs to process.
-The format names on the top-right of the window are clickable to select a different format, *e.g.* by clicking the [ttl](http://localhost:8080/standalone/hello/games.ttl) link, the BoardGame resources will be shown as RDF Turtle.
+The *data format* pulldown on the top-right of the page are clickable to select a different format, *eg* by clicking the [ttl](http://localhost:8080/standalone/hello/games.ttl) link, the BoardGame resources will be shown as RDF Turtle.

-The right-hand column of the page has links to the individal items on the left, links to allow sorting on the different properties the items may have, and links for adjusting the view by adding or removing properties from it; these are more useful for bigger examples with more items and properties to experiment with.
+The pull-down menus also allow you to *go to* a selected item, to adjust the *page* size and which page to view, or to change the *view* (which properties to show) of the data.

 ### How did it happen?